The colourful Geothermal Areas by Mt. Ölkelduhnúkur and Ölkelduháls in South Iceland

 The beautiful new center in Selfoss town

-The sun barely sets in June and July here in Iceland, so it was still sunshine when we returned back.
-So we made a quick decision to finally visit this geothermal area.
+The sun barely sets in June and July here in Iceland, so it was still sunny when we returned.
+So we made a quick decision to visit this geothermal area, finally.

 The colourful Geothermal Areas by Mt. Ölkelduhnúkur and Ölkelduháls in South Iceland

-The information sign by the beginning of the hike to Reykjadalur - we arrived there in the evening at 19:15
+The information sign by the beginning of the hike to Reykjadalur - we arrived there at 19:15

-When we had driven on this road for a couple of minutes we saw a big truck approaching us from the opposite direction.
-And it was driving pretty fast!
+When we had driven on this road for a couple of minutes, we saw a big truck approaching us from the opposite direction.
+And it was moving pretty fast!

 There was no way that we could meet this truck without being driven off the road!